 Where are stock futures traded?

-Stock futures are traded on exchanges such as the Chicago Mercantile Exchange (CME) and are used by institutional investors to speculate on the future direction of the stock market.
+Stock futures are traded on exchanges such as the Chicago Mercantile Exchange (CME) and are used by institutional investors to speculate on the stock market’s future direction.
 Hedgers can also use them to protect against downside risk in the stock market.
 For example, if you owned shares of ABC Company and were worried about a drop in the stock price, you could buy a put option on ABC Company’s stock.
 If the stock price did indeed drop, you would offset some of your losses with the gains from your put option.

 How Are Stock Futures Calculated?

 Stock futures prices are determined by supply and demand in the marketplace.
-When more people want to buy a particular futures contract than sell it, the price goes up.
-When more people want to sell a particular contract than buy it, the price goes down.
+The price increases when more people want to buy a particular futures contract than sell it, and it decreases when more people want to sell a particular contract than buy one.

-The most important factor in determining the price of stock futures is often said to be the”fundamental value” of those shares in those days ahead—but many other factors can also affect those trading values, including trader psychology and changes in the political landscape.
+The most important factor in determining the price of stock futures is often said to be the”fundamental value” of those shares in the days ahead, but many other factors can also affect those trading values, including trader psychology and changes in the political landscape.

 What is the formula to calculate stock index futures?